 Hudsonville is a somewhat small city located in the state of Michigan.
 With a population of 7,348 people and seven constituent neighborhoods, Hudsonville is the 157th largest community in Michigan.

-Hudsonville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Hudsonville is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Hudsonville who work in office and administrative support (14.20%), management occupations (9.50%), and sales jobs (8.54%).
+Unlike some cities, Hudsonville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hudsonville are a mix of both white- and blue-collar jobs.
+Overall, Hudsonville is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Hudsonville who work in office and administrative support (14.33%), teaching (10.06%), and sales jobs (7.29%).

-Because of many things, Hudsonville is a great place for families with children to consider.
-First of all, many other families with children live here, making Hudsonville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Hudsonville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Hudsonville is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Hudsonville’s overall crime rate is lower than average for the country.

 The people who call Hudsonville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hudsonville residents report their race to be White, followed by Asian.
-Important ancestries of people in Hudsonville include German, Polish, English, and Irish.
+The greatest number of Hudsonville residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Hudsonville include Dutch, German, English, Irish, and Polish.

 The most common language spoken in Hudsonville is English.
 Other important languages spoken here include Miao/Hmong and Spanish.